Alfresco/hxinsight-connector/README.md

-# Alfresco HxInsight Connector
+# Alfresco Connector for Hyland Experience Insight

-Connector for sending ACS events to HxInsight and updating the Repository with the predictions that it generates.
+Connector for sending ACS events to Hx Insight and updating the Repository with the predictions that it generates.

 ### Code Quality